Public Safety Power Shutoff

 People had no time to prepare and had dangerous radon levels

-by Cybercook, about 2 months ago
+by Cybercook, 3 months ago

 I wanted to mention that during the last planned power outage the radon levels in my house got above 19 without the two radon fans running on my house.
 I have an electronic eye radon detector I plugged into a small battery inverter during the outage so I can tell.
 I have invested close to $3K since then in battery backup systems for them so I can last a couple days now, but we did get a large dose of radon from this past outage.
 We literally had to open doors and windows and burn as hot of a fire...
 Continue reading